syncfusion-content/angular-docs/angular-2/Chart/User-Interactions.md

 **Range mode**

 To fetch the selected area data points value, you can set the selectionSettings **mode** as **range** in the chart series.
-The selection rectangle can be drawn as horizontally, vertically or in both direction by using **rangeType** property and the selected data’s are returned as an array collection in the **rangeSelected** event.
+The selection rectangle can be drawn as horizontally, vertically or in both direction by using **rangeType** property and the selected data are returned as an array collection in the **rangeSelected** event.

 {% highlight html %}